-5. What will universities base their decisions on without AS results as an indicator?
+5. What will universities base their decisions on?

-Universities will base their decisions on GCSE grades as well as the A Level predictions submitted by the school which will be made and issued at the end of Year 12.
+Universities will base their decisions on GCSE grades as well as the A Level predictions submitted by the school which will be made and issued early in Year 13.
 These predictions are unlikely to change prior to applying to university.
 The prediction will take into account the end of Year 12 examination grade as well as the student's level of performance and application throughout Year 12.